I Asked 10 Men What Turned Them On. This Is What They Said.

 “I like a woman who enjoys sex more than she’s simply ‘good at it’.”—Damon, 43

 Recently, I penned a piece about how grown women approach sex.
-One of the things I shared is grown women would rather have "B" (good) sex all of the time than A+ (totally off of the charts) sex every once in a while.
+One of the things I shared is that grown women would rather have "B" (good) sex all of the time than A+ (totally off of the charts) sex every once in a while.
 When I shared this with Damon, he shook his head in total agreement.
 "I've been with women who made my toes curl, but their libido was on life support.
 A woman who lost her virginity late in life and has only had two partners but is enthusiastic about gettin' it in is way more appealing than a woman who's been told she's the best by all of her partners but only wants to have sex once a month."
 Damon, swap out woman for man in my case and I couldn't agree with you more.

 “A woman who needs me without being needy.”—Timothy, 42

 A little while back, I wrote an article for the site entitled "Are You In Love Or Are You In Need?"
 It gets into what it means to be needy in a relationship.
-Even as a woman, I totally get how that can be a total turn off.
+Even as a woman, I totally get how that can be a total turn-off.
 When I asked Timothy to expound on the point, he said, "You can tell when a woman is looking for someone to make her feel good about herself vs. a woman who enjoys a man's presence in her life even though she doesn't really need him to be in it."
 I looked to him for more clarity, so he elaborated.
 "I'm not saying I don't want to be needed but I think that should come once a relationship has been established.
 Not after a date or two."
 Agreed.
 (That goes both ways too.)

 “Someone who doesn’t try to be sexy.
 She just is.”—Xavier, 39